How can I tell whether I'm getting a good quality supplement?

 What does the word "standardized" on a supplement label mean?

-"Standardized" means that manufacturers ensure every batch of their products is produced in a consistent way, with the same ingredients.
-It does not necessarily reflect the quality of the product, however.
+"Standardized" means that manufacturers ensure every batch of their products is produced in a consistent way, with the same ingredients and same concentration of ingredients.
+It is usually a term that refers to extracts from plants ( herbal medicines), which contain a specific percentage of active ingredient(s).
+The term “standardized” does not necessarily reflect the quality of the product, however.